md-zaman/docker-learning/mosh-notes.md

 1. What is Docker? \
 A: Docker is a platform for `running`, `building` and `shipping` application.

-2. Why an applications works on your machine but doesn't elsewhere/ Need for Docker? \
+2. Why an applications works on your machine but doesn't elsewhere/need for Docker? \
     a.
 Missing one or more files \
     b.
 Software version mismatch.
 The software which it's dependent on is of different version. \
     c.
 Different configuration settings.